Ethan1709/holbertonschool-printf/README.md

 *Here we can see thet the function handled the number conversion as in printf using the macro %d*

-**I won't put an exemple for the macro %i because it's the exact same output as %d**
+**I won't put an example for the macro %i because it's the exact same output as %d**